agnesbn/VIS_assignment1/README.md

 `{INDEX}` represents a user-defined argument.
 Here, you can write any number from 0–1359 and it will index your target image.

 ## 5. Discussion of results
-When I ran the code, I put in `231` as my target image index.
+When I ran the code, I chose `image_232` as my taget image and thus put in `231` as my target image index.
 The results can be seen in the `out` folder.
 The output files are:
 - `hist_similar_images_indx231.csv`: A CSV with a row for the name of the target image and then three rows for the top three most similar images to the target image.
 - `hist_similar_images_indx231.png`: An image of the target image and its three most similar images with their respective distance scores.

-As you can tell if you look at the output, the method was relatively sucessful in my case.
-The flowers that were identified as the most similar to my target image do indeed seem to be of the same species as my target flower.
+As you can tell if you look at the output, the method was relatively sucessful in this case.
+The flowers that were identified as the most similar to the target image do indeed seem to be of the same species as my target flower.
 I did find, however, that it did not work as well with all images, as it did for `image_0232`.
 If you put in `600`, for example, it seems as though all flowers on the pictures are of different species (a CSV and PNG for `image_0601` is provided in the output folder).
 It higlights the weakness of this type of method.
-As it only pick up on colous distributions, it fails to take into consideration other relevant factors like shape.
+As it only picks up on colour distributions, it fails to take into consideration other relevant factors like shape, size, number of flowers etc.

-Thus, for this type of task a more advanced method would be beneficiary, e.g. using a pretrained model, like VGG16, to do feature extraction for all images and then using a nearest neighbour algorithm to find the images with less "distance", like what we did in Session 11.
+Thus, for this type of task a more advanced method would be beneficiary, e.g. using a pretrained model, like VGG16, to do feature extraction for all images and then using a nearest neighbour algorithm to find the images with less "distance" (like  we did in Session 11).